Gata Kamsky: Comeback (2004 onward)

 From August 23 through August 31, Kamsky participated in the Baku Open in Azerbaijan, where he was the top seed.
 He won his final three games to clinch clear first with 7½/9.

 From April 13 through April 18, 2011, Kamsky participated in the United States Championship, where he was the top seed.
 He won the tournament for the second consecutive year, becoming the first player since Lev Alburt in 1985 to win consecutive U.S. Championships; the title was his third career United States Championship.

 As a finalist of the 2010 world championship cycle, Kamsky was given direct entry to the eight player Candidates Tournament to determine the challenger for the World Chess Championship 2012.
 The candidates tournament began with best-of-four game match format in May 2011 in Kazan, with Kamsky facing Veselin Topalov in the quarterfinals.
 With a win on the Black side of the Gruenfeld defense in the second game, Kamsky held on to defeat the top-seeded Topalov 2½–1½ to advance to the semifinals.
 In the semifinals, he faced the 2009 Chess World Cup champion Boris Gelfand in a rematch of their 2007 Candidates tournament meeting won by Gelfand.
 After four games, the match was tied at 2–2, with rapid tiebreaks to decide the winner on May 16.
 In the rapid tiebreaks, Kamsky won game 3 with black to take a 2–1 lead and needed only a draw with white in the final rapid game to advance to the final.
 However, Gelfand won with black to force a blitz playoff, which he won 2–0 to eliminate Kamsky and reach the Candidates final.

 In May 2012, Kamsky participated in the 2012 U.S. Championship, where he was seeded second behind defending champion Hikaru Nakamura.
 He scored 5/7 to qualify for the round-robin stage against Nakamura, 2006 champion Alexander Onischuk, and 2008 champion Yuri Shulman.
 In the round-robin stage, he drew Nakamura with black and then defeated Onischuk on the White side of the Ruy Lopez.
 In 2013 and 2014 he won the tournament, and the last title was his fifth career United States Championship.
 In 2016 he placed third at the Chigorin Memorial tournament in Saint Petersburg.

+In 2025, Kamsky transferred to the French Chess Federation.